JyotinderSingh/TinyFlow-Deep-Learning-Framework/README.md

 - Generate random test data
 - Categorical Cross Entropy Loss
 - Backpropogation
+- Optimizers
+  - SGD (with decay and momentum)

 ---
 The name is just a joke that I made by combining the second half of my name (Jyotinder) with TensorFlow.